 The calculator is also useful for experimenting with different scenarios to see how your needs might change if you were to save more or less or retire earlier or later.
 That way, you can adjust your retirement budget for changing circumstances.

 No hard-and-fast rule mandates you must retire at 65, or even at your full retirement age of 66 or 67.
 More seniors are choosing to work past the retirement age nowadays, and some are forgoing retirement altogether.

 Social Security offers financial incentives to delay retirement.
 Currently, the full retirement age for a worker born in 1957 or later is 66 or 67.
 According to the Social Security Administration, working an extra year results in the worker receiving 108% — in other words, an extra 8% — of their monthly Social Security benefit because they delayed receiving benefits for a year.

 If they wait until age 70, they’ll receive 132%, or an extra 32%, of their monthly benefit because they delayed getting benefits for four years.
 After age 70, however, delaying retirement stops increasing benefits.

 Now that you have a better idea of what to do to save for your later years, remember to avoid some of the potential pitfalls, like carrying debt or prematurely withdrawing retirement funds.

-So, how much do you need to retire?
-Aiming for $1 million is a great goal to have.
-But if you retire on less you can still have a happy, healthy retirement.
+So how much do you need to retire?
+Aiming for $1 million — or 10 times your salary, or enough to replace 80% of your salary — is a great goal to have.
+But if you retire on less, with a bit of budgeting, you can still have a happy, healthy retirement.